 We recommend the NVIDIA GeForce 7800 GS+ AGP for gaming with highest details at resolutions up to, and including, 800x600.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce 7800 GS+ AGP draws power from 1x Molex power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce 7800 GS+ AGP is connected to the rest of the system using an AGP 8x interface.

 ||Sep 28th, 2006